dtalmood/Stack-Overflow-Search-Engine/README.md

   **Tags:** Allows users to have specific tags to ensure results relate more closely to what you are looking for.
 Addtionaly you can

-    1. Add Tag
+    1. Add a tag
-    2. View all Tags
+    2. View all tags
-    3. Remove Tags Individually
+    3. Remove tags individually
-    4. Remove all Tags
+    4. Remove all tags

   **Filters:** Any information you do or do not care to see can be simply adjusted via the filters which can remove the following from the search result